Blog

 To enhance resilience, aim to maintain a positive outlook, seek solutions to challenges, learn from your experiences, and cultivate a network of supportive friends, family, and mentors.
 Strengthening these abilities will aid in your academic and personal success.

-5. Emotional Regulation
+5. Emotional Regulation and ADHD

 Emotional regulation can significantly help students with ADHD build self-esteem.
 Managing emotions effectively allows you to respond to challenges calmly and thoughtfully, reducing impulsive reactions that might lead to regret or negative self-talk.